 Thank you so very much for being apart of Everyday Eileen!

-Here are a few more delish recipes for you from me and foodie friends:
+Here are a few delish vegetarian sauce recipes for you from a few of my favorite food blogger friends:

-Zucchini Mushroom Pasta Sauce: A marinara sauce that is full of flavor from fresh zucchini and veggies, low-carb, vegetarian.
+Zucchini Mushroom Pasta Sauce: From The Wholesome Dish!
+A marinara sauce that is full of flavor from fresh zucchini and veggies, low-carb, vegetarian.

-Vegan Vegetable Sauce with Chick Peas: Oh my, this is another delicious sauce that is quick and easy.
+Vegan Vegetable Sauce with Chick Peas from Cupcakes and Kale Chips!
+Oh my, this is another delicious sauce that is quick and easy.
 Full of flavor and protein from veggies and chickpeas.

-How to make a delicious Mediterranean Eggplant Pasta Sauce:
+How to make a delicious Eggplant Pasta Sauce: